dede95/Plant-ML/README.md

 ### Arduino setup

+To set up the Arduino UNO, please follow the following diagram to correctly set up the motor:
 ![Simulation snapshot of a 3 to 6 volts DC motor connected to an Arduino UNO R3 baord and 5V power supply](images/plant-ml_arduino_set_up.png?raw=true)

 Upload the `plant_ml.ino` code to the Arduino board.